-Anti-spam software - Will detect spam messages and stopping them from being delivered to mailboxes.
+Anti-spam software - Will detect spam messages and stop them from being delivered to mailboxes.
 This will reduce content that could lead to an attack.

 Firewalls - To block illegal attempts of network connections.
-There logs will be consciously correlated to other alerts generated by other devices.
+Their logs will be consciously correlated to other alerts generated by other devices.

 Network analysers - Monitoring the network for any unusual traffic that could be a possible indication of a cyber-attack.